thespcrewroy/SoftwareEngineeringTutorials/README.md

 ## Package Managers
 * **Bun:** fast all-in-one JavaScript NodeJS runtime and toolkit that includes a package manager, bundler, and testing
+* **MacPorts:** an open-source package manager for macOS that simplifies installing and maintaining Unix-based software
+* **Npm:** the default package manager for Node.js used to install, manage, and share JavaScript libraries and tools
+* **Yarn:** a fast and reliable JavaScript package manager designed to improve dependency management and project consistency.

 ## Build Tools
 * **Vite:** a fast frontend build tool and development server